TanZY1310/spring-ai-demo-ollama/ReadMe.txt

 This is a sample test using ollama with spring ai to perform chat related or other tasks

-Can be executed via localhost / postman / any other methods that can be used to call api
+Can be executed via browser localhost / postman / any other methods that can be used to call api

 Note:
 1. The default path requests the AI Model to write a simple landing page in html